thegetty/quire-docs/content/resources/install-pc.md

 ### All Other Windows Users:

-1. Download and Install Gitbash -> https://gitforwindows.org/ - **Use the default setting on install**
+1. Download and Install Gitbash -> https://gitforwindows.org/ - **Use the default settings on install**
 2. Download and Install node and npm -> https://nodejs.org/en/download/ - **Use latest LTS version of node.js**
-3. Download and Install Prince XML for Windows -> https://www.princexml.com/doc-install/#windows - **Use the default setting on install**
+3. Download and Install Prince XML for Windows -> https://www.princexml.com/doc-install/#windows - **Use the default settings on install**
 4. Run as admin from powershell  (this installs c++ 2015 build tools and python 2 required for node-gyp)
     ```
     npm install --g --production windows-build-tools